mozilla-iam/mozilla-iam/docs/deratcheting-user-flows.md

 ### User logs in with second IdP for a second time

+This case would occur for old and new users (users that have and have not used the Mozilla IAM system before the new deratcheting rules were active).
+This case would happen very frequently, every time a user logs in with an IdP they've used before but which happens to not be their primary IdP.

 * GitHub returns profile of user to Auth0
     * `email=fulan@example.com`
 * Auth0 finds the existing profile for this existing GitHub user